Space Applications Centre (SAC), Indian Space Research Organisation (ISRO),

 Opportunity (AO)” to carry out scientific research for the utilisation of science data to be

 acquired from Airborne flights of Hyperspectral sensor called AVIRIS Next Generation

 (NG) over India in collaboration with Jet Propulsion Laboratory (JPL), NASA.

-The AVIRIS flights over Indian sub‐continent were conducted during October – November, 2015 and
+The AVIRIS-NG flights for phase -1 over Indian sub‐continent were conducted during October – November, 2015 and

 January ‐ February, 2016.
 Presently, this AO is targeted towards utilizing the data to be